Updated: Jun 1, 2026

 Who This 7-Day London Itinerary Is For

-This itinerary is for travelers with one full week in London who want to see the big sights—Tower of London, Westminster Abbey, British Museum, Windsor—plus neighborhoods like Notting Hill, Shoreditch, Camden, and Greenwich that show everyday London life.
+This itinerary is for travelers with one full week in London who want to land with market food and a Thames walk before the Crown Jewels—then Westminster Abbey, British Museum, Windsor, and neighborhoods like Notting Hill, Shoreditch, Camden, and Greenwich.

 Expect 18–22k steps per day with built-in slow moments: pub lunches, park walks, market browsing.
 If you're traveling with kids or prefer a gentler pace, you can drop a museum or split a day in half.